Amazon wildfires: Leaders pressure Brazil to quell 'international crisis' | DW | 22.08.2019

 The Amazon will be saved by Brazil and not "the empty, hysterical and misleading rhetoric of the mainstream media, transnational bureaucrats and NGOs," Martins said.

-London-based Amnesty International blamed the Brazilian government for lying about the fires.
+London-based Amnesty International, however, blamed the Brazilian government for lying about the fires.

 "Instead of spreading outrageous lies or denying the scale of deforestation taking place, we urge the president to take immediate action to halt the progress of these fires," said Kumi Naidoo, Amnesty's secretary general.